HITECHCRIME/HC_SG223_Circles/README.md

-all the circles aren't paying off ya ya saying what you want through your prayers won't bring it back
+all the circles aren't paying off ya ya saying what you want through prayers won't bring it back

 ```